Petro-Canada retail and wholesale sites

 Suncor defines an Indigenous business as a company owned and operated, either wholly or in part (i.e., greater than or equal to 51%) by an Indigenous community or entrepreneur.
 This is in line with the Canadian Council of Aboriginal Business (CCAB) and Northeastern Alberta Aboriginal Business Association (NAABA) definitions.

-In 2015, as part of our social goal we set a target to spend $600 million annually with Indigenous businesses by 2025.
+As part of our social goal, which has a baseline year of 2015, we set a target to spend $600 million annually with Indigenous businesses by 2025.

 In 2018, Suncor spent $703 million with 83 Indigenous businesses, including 24 new suppliers.
 This exceeded the spend target seven years ahead of our goal.